vaishLakshman/notes-app-frontend/README.md

 - ✅ Handled API calls using custom hook functions.
 - ✅ User Permission based access to editing and deleting data.
 - ✅ Form validation and handling using zod and react-hook-form.
+- ✅ Toast messages to notify user using react-hot-toast.

 ---